 - Contestants must be female to participate in the Miss Coppin portion and male to participate in the Mister Coppin portion of pageant.

 - Contestants may be single, divorced or married.

 - Contestants must display a positive attitude about Coppin State University.

 - Contestants may not be first semester transfer students.

 - Contestants are scored by a panel of judges.

 - Contestants must demonstrate the ability to communicate effectively and to represent the University as its official host/hostess.

-- Contestants must participate in all pageant related and other identified activities by the Office of Student Activities.
+- Contestants must participate in all pageant related and other identified activities by the Office of Student Activities and Leadership.